RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 Agencies with a **smaller total number of postings** but a **high proportion** of data buyer roles include:

 - Legislative Branch (e.g., research and communications offices)
-- FEMA and CDC (especially in communications, ad targetting, and outreach)
+- FEMA and CDC (especially in communications, ad targeting, and outreach)
 - Department of Justice (in legal compliance and fraud)

 These agencies should not be overlooked simply because of lower job counts — they often rely heavily on **external data vendors to fulfill narrow mission-critical functions**.